-Writing a dissertation requires expertise, patience, and commitment.
+Writing a dissertation or thesis requires expertise, patience, and commitment.
 More often than not, students ask themselves how to write a perfect dissertation.
 In this article, we answer your questions on what is the length of a dissertation.
-We also discuss how long is a dissertation?
+We also discuss how long a dissertation is.

 By the end of this article, you will learn how to write a perfect dissertation and how to plan a dissertation proposal.
 You are likely wondering whether there is an undergraduate dissertation.
 Well, read on through this information-packed article to satisfy your curiosity.